govlawtech/dva-sop-api/README.md

 * The number of days of operational service in a given interval is the number of whole elapsed 24 hour periods, rounded up to the nearest day.
 This takes account of time zones, daylight saving and leap seconds etc.

 * Dates of operations in Service Declarations are assumed to be in the "Australia/ACT" IANA TZDB time zone.
+The start time is assumed to be 12 AM on the date specified in the Declaration.
+End dates of operations are assumed to be inclusive: the end time is assumed to be 12 midnight PM on the date specified.

+* Commencement dates and dates of effect are assumed to be in the "Australia/ACT" IANA TZDB time zone, at 12AM.